Compare credit cards for 2024: Over 120 cards crunched and rated

 • APR.
 The annual percentage rate (APR) serves as a reference point for consumers and provides an annual overview of the expenses associated with your credit card.
 In addition to the interest rate, the APR includes any mandatory fees, such as an account fee (if applicable).
 However, crucially, providers only have to award the advertised APR to 51% of those who take out the credit card – the other 49% could be offered a different (higher) rate, at the provider’s discretion.
 That’s why it’s often referred to as the representative APR.

 • Variable rate.
 A variable rate is the opposite of a fixed rate and can increase or decrease over time at the lender’s discretion.
-Typically, variations occur as market conditions generally shift – for example, an increase or decrease in the Bank of England base rate.
+Typically, variations occur as market conditions shift – for example, an increase or decrease in the Bank of England base rate.

 • Assumed credit limit.
-Lenders use an example credit limit of £1,200 in their representative examples to help you compare credit products more easily.
+Lenders use an example credit limit of £1,200 in their “representative examples” to help you compare credit products more easily.
 All financial products providing credit have to clearly show a representative example in promotional material.

 Why should I get a credit card?